 - HOW LONG WE KEEP YOUR PERSONAL DATA

 - HOW TO CONTACT US

 - COMPLAINTS AND COUNTRY SPECIFIC DISCLOSURES

 We collect and process the following data on our site:

 - Information that you provide by filling in forms on our site.
-We may also ask you for information when you report a problem with our site

-- If you contact us, we may keep a record of that correspondence
+- If you contact us, we may keep a record of that correspondence.

-- Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access
+- Details of your visits to our site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration.
 This is used to generate statistical data about our users' browsing actions and patterns.

 We have listed below the ways in which we use your personal data.
 We are also required by law to explain the legal basis for using your personal data, and this is also set out below.
 The legal basis in each case is that we have your consent for the use of your personal data, or that we need to use your personal data in order to perform a contract with you, or that the use of your personal data is necessary for our (or third parties') legitimate interests (in which case we will explain what those interests are).
 Where we use your personal data with your consent, you have the right to withdraw your consent at any time.